Vol. 4 (Black Sabbath album): Release and reception

-Rock critic Lester Bangs, who had derided the band's earlier albums, applauded Vol. 4, writing in Creem, "We have seen the Stooges take on the night ferociously and go tumbling into the maw, and Alice Cooper is currently exploiting it for all it's worth, turning it into a circus.
-But there's only one band that's dealt with it honestly on terms meaningful to vast portions of the audience, not only grappling with it in a mythic structure that's both personal and powerful but actually managing to prosper as well.
-And that band is Black Sabbath."
-Bangs also compared the band's lyrics to those of Bob Dylan and William S. Burroughs.
+Legacy

 In June 2000, Q placed Vol. 4 at number 60 in its list of The 100 Greatest British Albums Ever and described the album as "the sound of drug-taking, beer-guzzling hooligans from Britain's oft-pilloried cultural armpit let loose in LA."
 In his 2013 biography on the band Black Sabbath: Symptom of the Universe, Mick Wall insists "Under the Sun" would become the "sonic signpost" for bands that would follow Sabbath in years to come, such as Iron Maiden and Metallica.
 Frank Zappa identified "Supernaut" as one of his all-time favorites.
 (In a 1994 interview with Guitar for the Practicing Musician, Butler revealed, "I loved Zappa's lyric approach.
 That influenced me lyrically, definitely.")
 "Supernaut" was also one of Led Zeppelin drummer John Bonham's favourite songs.
+Spin named Vol. 4 the 14th greatest metal album of all time in 2002, deeming it "the first (and perhaps last) truly industrial metal album."

 Kerrang! magazine listed the album at No. 48 among the "100 Greatest Heavy Metal Albums of All Time".
 Rolling Stone ranked it 14th on their 2017 list of "100 Greatest Metal Albums of All Time".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In 1991, Chuck Eddy ranked Vol. 4 at number 139 in his list of the 500 best heavy metal albums.
 Noting that some early fans 'jumped ship' with Vol. 4, Eddy says that other fans regard it as Black Sabbath's best album, which he credits to the album's 'jazz', highlighting parts of "Cornucopia" and a section near the end of "Wheels of Confusion" for boasting a captivating "trancy mesh of thump" in the beat, also adding that "Supernaut" is an "astonishing funk-frug" that is comparable to Miles Davis' "Black Satin" (1972).
 "FX", an electronic experiment, has been cited by Eddy as "pre-dub dub-metal" for its psychedelic-style delay, with "protodub echoes".